saleor/saleor.io-learn/setup/graphql-code-generator.md

       - "introspection"
 ```

-In a nutshell, this configuration file instructs the code generator to use the `graphql/` directory as the place where GraphQL statements are stored, to generate the resulting TypeScript types in `saleor/api.tsx` and to use the Saleor API endpoint as the location for the schema of our API.
+In a nutshell, this configuration file instructs the code generator to use the `graphql/` directory as the place where GraphQL statements are stored, to generate the resulting TypeScript types in `saleor/api.tsx`, and to use the Saleor API endpoint as the location for the schema of our API.

 ## Location for GraphQL Statements

-We will be putting all GraphQL statements (queries, mutations and fragments) inside the `graphql/`.
+We will be putting all GraphQL statements (queries, mutations, and fragments) inside the `graphql/`.
 Additionally, each query or mutation will be put in a separate file, so it's easier to locate in the filesystem.

 For starters, let's use a basic GraphQL query as a placeholder for the GraphQL code generator.
 Put the following query in `graphql/queries/ThreeProducts.graphql`: